 Downtown Edmonds makes for a nice stroll any time of year, with plenty of opportunities to window shop and take in the view across Puget Sound.
 Throughout the year, the town hosts plenty of festivals; some of the best are the Edmonds Arts Festival (mid-June), A Taste of Edmonds (mid-August), and the Fourth of July children's parade (see here for exact dates a complete calendar of events).
 For a city this small, there's quite a lot to do!

-Free Travel Classes — Every Saturday morning, travel experts from Europe Through the Back Door dish out tips and tales in the Edmonds Theatre.
-Click here to see what's coming up!
+Free Travel Classes — Every Saturday morning, travel experts from Rick Steves' Europe dish out tips and tales in the Edmonds Theatre.
+See what's coming up!

 Summer Market — From May through September, every Saturday in Edmonds is market day.
 The market stretches along Fifth Avenue North from 9am to 3pm.
 Pick up a bouquet of flowers, a bag of fresh fruit or a one-of-a-kind gift from one of the many local vendors.